About Us

 Makaliʻi Cohort 4 (2023)

-Jocelyn Grandinetti is a Makaliʻi Cohort 4 (2023) participant and outreach and education practitioner, supporting coordination, communication, and event facilitation across the Makaliʻi community.
+Outreach and education practitioner, supporting coordination, communication, and event facilitation across the Makaliʻi community.

 Jordan Gestrich